appsmithorg/appsmith-docs/website/docs/reference/widgets/table/inline-editing.md

 To update multiple rows at once using the inline editing feature, follow these steps:

 1. Enable inline editing by checking the **Editable** checkbox for the desired columns in the Table widget properties panel.
+To make columns editable programmatically using JS logic, see [Column](/reference/widgets/table/column-settings#editable).

 2. Select **Multiple rows** from the **Update mode** property, and set the **Primary Key** column for row identification during updates.